Transport in Doha: Lusail Expressway

-The Lusail Expressway serves as a vital arterial road in the Doha Metropolitan Area.
-It establishes a crucial link between the capital city of Doha and the rapidly-growing Lusail City while also providing access to numerous public destinations.
+The Lusail Expressway serves as an arterial road in the Doha Metropolitan Area, linking the capital Doha and the rapidly-growing Lusail City while also providing access to numerous public destinations.
 These include The Pearl Island development in northern Doha, the cultural hub of Katara Cultural Village, the central business district of West Bay, and a plethora of residential communities, hotels, shopping malls, and other amenities.

 Spanning 5.5 kilometers from Lusail in the north to the West Bay area in the south, the expressway's design incorporates three multi-level interchanges.
 The main carriageway comprises four lanes in each direction, complemented by an extensive network of feeder service roads.
 The road includes 6.5 kilometers of dedicated pathways for pedestrians and cyclists, separate from the main thoroughfare.
 Constructed at a total cost of nearly $5 billion Qatari riyals, the Lusail Expressway project was undertaken by Hyundai Engineering & Construction, with CDM Smith serving as the consulting firm.
 The project was started on May 21, 2012, and was completed in late 2020.